EconomyLens.com

 Related

-In 2025, the bank started to gradually ease interest rates as price growth sagged and businesses railed against high borrowing costs that have weighed on economic growth.
-Last month, Rosstat noted that economic growth was close to zero in the third quarter.
+In 2025, the bank started to gradually ease interest rates as price growth sagged and businesses railed against high borrowing costs which have weighed on economic growth.
+Last month, Rosstat said economic growth was close to zero in the third quarter.
 In November, inflation fell to about six percent from seven percent a month prior, marking the steepest 12-month drop in 2025, according to Rosstat.
 The bank is targeting an inflation rate of four percent by 2027.

 © 2024 AFP